|Love Architecture Festival 2018

 |Mill conversion in progress

-The transformation of a vacant textile mill in Leicester is underway to create open plan office accommodation.
+The transformation of a vacant textile mill in Leicester is underway to create open plan office accommodation for a number of start-ups and expanding companies in the city's growing digital industry sector.

 |Mixed use master plan approved